jpegleg/k3s-dragon-eggs/README.md

 - use calico CNI instead of flannel and apply calico eBPF dataplane
 - install helm on the control plane node
 - apply tetragon tracing to the cluster via helm chart
+- use calico networking for host firewall rules